 allow creating NAT-State control blocks via a management interface.

-For SCTP packets coming from the public Internet the destination
+For SCTP packets coming from the external realm of the NAT function, the destination

 address of the packets has to be replaced with the Internal-Address

 of the host to which the packet has to be delivered.
 The lookup of